As of October 2, 2024, the application period for the FFY2024 Rehabilitation of High Hazard Potential Dams (HHPD) Grant is officially open.

-The SCDES Dam Safety Program has issued a DRAFT Notice of Funding Opportunity and supporting documents for prospective applicants to review.
-Guidance and requirements are subject to change prior to final issuance.
+The SCDES Dam Safety Program has released its final Notice of Funding Opportunity and supporting application documents for prospective applicants to review and use to develop their subaward applications.

 SCDES HIGH HAZARD POTENTIAL DAMS REHABILITATION GRANT FY 2024

 Through the Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program, FEMA’s National Dam Safety Program (NDSP) has made federal funds available to states for FFY24 for pass through to non-Federal governmental organizations or nonprofit organizations to rehabilitate eligible HHPDs that fail to meet minimum state dam safety standards and pose an unacceptable risk to life and property.
-SCDES has applied for the Federal Emergency Management Agency (FEMA)'s FY2024 High Hazard Potential Dams Rehab Grant and will be providing a subaward opportunity for dam projects meeting FEMA's eligibility criteria.
+SCDES has applied for and received a total of $5,853,542 in FFY2024 HHPD grant funds and has begun accepting subaward applications for dam projects meeting FEMA's eligibility criteria.

 The previously announced deadline for project sponsors to submit applications to SCDES for the FY24 subawards was August 16, 2024.
-This deadline has now officially been extended to November 1, 2024 .
-Interested dam owners and project sponsors should continue to work on developing their project proposals for when the application period opens.
-Please note that subapplicants choosing to develop their subaward applications prior to SCDES receiving its award must do so at their own risk.
-All questions about this grant opportunity can be directed to Brittany.Felder@des.sc.gov.
+This deadline has officially been extended to November 1, 2024 .
+All questions about this grant opportunity can be directed to DESresponse@des.sc.gov.

 Grant Overview